RutgersCSSystems/cs519-sp25/project1-part2/proj1-part2.md

 - All executables must be compiled using a single Makefile.
 If you do not know how to write a Makefile, refer [here](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/)

-- Your submission must be compressed and submitted using Sakaai. tar -zcvf proj-1-part2-<your_net_id>.tar.gz proj1-part2
+- Your submission must be compressed and submitted using Canvas. tar -zcvf proj-1-part2-<your_net_id>.tar.gz proj1-part2